cabforum/smime/SBR.md

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.
+In the latter case, the OCSP signing Certificate MUST contain the ocspSigning EKU (1.3.6.1.5.5.7.3.9) and an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements
 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.